Cockcroft–Walton generator

-The Cockcroft–Walton (CW) generator, or multiplier, is an electric circuit that generates a high DC voltage from a low-voltage AC or pulsing DC input.
-It was named after the British and Irish physicists John Douglas Cockcroft and Ernest Thomas Sinton Walton, who in 1932 used this circuit design to power their particle accelerator, performing the first artificial nuclear disintegration in history.
+The Cockcroft–Walton (CW) generator, or multiplier, is an electric circuit that generates a high DC voltage from a low-voltage AC.
+It was named after the British and Irish physicists John Douglas Cockcroft and Ernest Thomas Sinton Walton, who in 1932 used this circuit design to power their particle accelerator, performing the first accelerator-induced nuclear disintegration in history.
 They used this voltage multiplier cascade for most of their research, which in 1951 won them the Nobel Prize in Physics for "Transmutation of atomic nuclei by artificially accelerated atomic particles".

-The circuit was develoepd in 1919, by Heinrich Greinacher, a Swiss physicist.
+The circuit was developed in 1919, by Heinrich Greinacher, a Swiss physicist.
 For this reason, this doubler cascade is sometimes also referred to as the Greinacher multiplier.
 Cockcroft–Walton circuits are still used in particle accelerators.
-They also are used in everyday electronic devices that require high voltages, such as X-ray machines, microwave ovens and photocopiers.
+They also are used in everyday electronic devices that require high voltages, such as dental X-ray machines and air ionizers.

 Operation

-The CW generator is a voltage multiplier that converts AC or pulsing DC electrical power from a low voltage level to a higher DC voltage level.
+The CW generator is a voltage multiplier that converts AC electrical power from a low voltage level to a higher DC voltage level.
 It is made up of a voltage multiplier ladder network of capacitors and diodes to generate high voltages.
 Unlike transformers, this method eliminates the requirement for the heavy core and the bulk of insulation/potting required.
 Using only capacitors and diodes, these voltage multipliers can step up relatively low voltages to extremely high values, while at the same time being far lighter and cheaper than transformers.
 The biggest advantage of such circuits is that the voltage across each stage of the cascade is equal to only twice the peak input voltage in a half-wave rectifier.
 In a full-wave rectifier it is three times the input voltage.
 It has the advantage of requiring relatively low-cost components and being easy to insulate.
-One can also tap the output from any stage, like in a multitapped transformer.
+One can also tap the output from any stage, like in a multi-tapped transformer.